 A mitered corner is when two sides come together at a 45 degree angle.
-Mitered corners are a great way to create a polished look on a variety of sewing projects.
+They are a great way to create a polished look on a variety of sewing projects.
 When done well, they can make any project look like it's professionally finished.
-I have three video tutorials that I recommend watching.
-Each of them are great, choose the one you like best to help you sew your own mitered corners.

 Project ideas for mitered corners:

 The upcycled denim quilt is a great way to use all those old colored jeans you have in your closet.
 This easy tutorial will only take you a few hours start to finish.

 Use your vintage sheets or hankies to make a quilt.
 This vintage quilt instructional will show you how to quilt them together.
 Use a mitered corner to finish them.

 This cute jewelry case is quilted!
 You could make these as gifts.
 Perfect for anyone who travels.
 This is actually a video course by Melly Sews.

 Use a mitered corner on this easy one hour triangle quilt by See Kate Sew.
 I love how simple and beautiful it is.
 Anyone can make this.

 Vintage Table Runner Pattern

 This adorable little table runner projects has sweet little applique houses.
 What a fun way to dress up your kitchen table.
 Free pattern by Flamingo Toes.